 - Open fundoplication requires a hospital stay of 6 to 10 days.

 Laparoscopic FundoplicationThe standard invasive fundoplication procedure has been replaced in many cases by a less invasive surgical procedure called

 - Tiny incisions are made in the abdomen.

 - Small instruments and a tiny camera are inserted into tubes placed into the incisions, through which the surgeon can view the region.

 - The surgeon creates a collar using the fundus.
 However, with the laparoscopic procedure, the collar wraps only around one half, or 180° of the esophagus.
 As a result, the procedure is also called a partial fundoplication.

 When performed by experienced surgeons, results are equal to those of standard open fundoplication, but with a faster recovery time and fewer side effects.

 Overall, laparoscopic fundoplication appears to be safe and effective in people of all ages, even babies.
 Five years after undergoing laparoscopic fundoplication for GERD, people report a near normal quality of life, and say they are satisfied with their treatment choice.
 In a 5 year trial, laparoscopic fundoplication provided better relief of symptoms compared to medical management.
 Laparoscopic surgery also has a low reoperation rate, about 1%.

-Laparoscopy is more difficult to perform in certain people, including those who are obese, who have a short esophagus, or who have a history of previous surgery in the upper abdominal area.
+Laparoscopy is more difficult to perform in certain people, including those who are obese, have a short esophagus, or have a history of previous surgery in the upper abdominal area.
 It may also be less successful in relieving atypical symptoms of GERD, including cough, abnormal chest pain, and choking.
 In about 8% of laparoscopies, it is necessary to convert to open surgery during the procedure because of unforeseen complications.